nomad-coe/nomad/docs/normalizers.md

 ## Introduction

 A normalizer can be any Python algorithm that takes the archive of an entry as input and manipulates (usually expands) the given archive.
-This way a normalizer can add additional sections and quantities based on the information already available in the archive.
+This way, a normalizer can add additional sections and quantities based on the information already available in the archive.

 All normalizer are executed after parsing.
-Normalizer are run for each entry (i.e. each set of files that represent a code run).
-Normalizer are run in a particular order and you can make assumptions about the availability of data created by other normalizer.
+Normalizers are run for each entry (i.e. each set of files that represent a code run).
+Normalizers are run in a particular order, and you can make assumptions about the availability of data created by other normalizers.
-A normalizer is run in any case, but it might chose not to do anything.
-A normalizer can perform any operation on the archive, but in general should not alter existing information, but just add more information.
+A normalizer is run in any case, but it might choose not to do anything.
+A normalizer can perform any operation on the archive, but in general should not alter existing information, but only add more information.

 ## Starting example